wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/layouts-with-code/using-tabs.rst

 - Not saved in the Shuffleboard save file
 - No support for autopopulation
-- users are expected to specify the tab contents in their robot program
+- Users are expected to specify the tab contents in their robot program
 - Have a special color to differentiate from normal tabs